 The Water Code requires that program expenditures are consistent with a net long-term habitat improvement program and have a net benefit for aquatic species in the Delta.
-The CALFED Levee System Integrity Program ensures that this requirement is met for all projects under the Subventions and Special Projects Programs.
-The Levee Program consistently provides ecosystem benefits through DWR and DFG staff working with local reclamation districts to minimize environmental impacts, mitigate all unavoidable impacts, and construct enhancements projects that are designed to improve habitats throughout the Delta.
+The CALFED Levee System Integrity Program ensures that this requirement is met for all projects under the Subventions Program as well as the Special Projects.
+The LSIP consistently provides ecosystem benefits through DWR and DFG staff working with local maintaining agencies to minimize environmental impacts, mitigate all unavoidable impacts, and construct enhancement projects that are designed to improve habitats throughout the Delta.